Cart | Login

 • Inappropriate application of CDT (such as leaving one of the four components of treatment out, incorrectly applying technique or inadequate frequency).”

-In parts 3 & 4, we’ll look at the medical professionals.
+In part 3, we’ll look at the medical professionals & the patient’s role.

 (photo by Pexels/Leeloo Thefirst)